I may have a problem. I really, really enjoyed designing my book cover. And at some point, I started making fake book covers because I could.

 Knowing the answers to these will help you in your designing and research.

 These kinds of books have bright colors, bright illustrations, usually of the female main character in a stylized artwork.
 I searched for illustrations, but never found anything I liked.
 I couldn’t get myself to draw anything.
-Instead I found a model and a photograph with bright colors.
-That’s perfect.
+Instead, I found a model with bright colors.
+Perfect!

 Where can you find free images online?
-I have a post about that.
-Or you can search for artwork at a royalty-free stock photo sites like: Shutterstock, or Istockphoto, etc. It is also a good idea to use Google’s reverse image search so you can know if your artwork was used for another book or project.
+I have a post all about that.
+Or you can search for artwork at a royalty-free stock photo site like Shutterstock, iStockphoto, etc. It is also a good idea to use Google’s reverse image search so you can know if your artwork was used for another book or project.

 Since I was making my book into a trilogy, I wanted to have the same style for all three books.
 Either the same model, or something to tie them all together.
-Theoretically, I could have put my main character Lillia on Book 1, then picked the love interest Marquez for Book 2 and my villain, the Baron for book 3.
-But instead I found Shutterstock allows you to view photographs with the same model.
+Theoretically, I could have put my main character, Lillia for Book 1, then picked the love interest, Marquez, for Book 2, and my villain, the Baron, for Book 3.
+But instead, I found that Shutterstock allows you to view photographs with the same model.
 The one I picked has the perfect option for Book 2 and a couple of other options for Book 3.

 Once you have your artwork or photograph, you can begin designing.